sapcc/asr1k-neutron-l3/README.md

 Documentation is split into two sections one mapping [Openstack Neutron entities to device configuration](DEVICE_README.md), the other describing the [design principles of the software components](DRIVER_README.md).

-**The current state in beta, there are currently issues with performance degradation over time being investigated**
+**The current state is beta.
+There are currently issues with performance degradation over time being investigated.**